es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     - default: unknown mode command received

-    If an example bitfile is one of the uploaded bitfiles on the FPGA and the corresponding user id is selected:
+    If an example bitfile is one of the uploaded bitfiles on the FPGA and it is configured to the corresponding adress:
     - L: turn on LED
     - l: turn of LED

-## Uploading bitfiles
+## Uploading bitfiles to the FPGA

 ***Importent:*** Uploading the bitfiles via UART is currently not supported.